 We all need to remember to take care of ourselves, especially if we’re having a hard day or going through a tough time.
 But it matters even on the normal days – those where we go to work, follow our usual routine, and live without any major shifts in our universe.

 When we forget to look after ourselves or feel we’re too busy, it all adds up and soon starts reflecting in our mental health, physical health, creativity, energy, and enthusiasm.

 No matter how busy you are or how much you feel like you don’t need it, prioritise time for self-care.
 You need it and so does everyone else.

 One of the best ways is to pick up a good book and indulge in a little bibliotherapy.
-I’ve written about the best books for anxiety, but here are some more of my favourite books for taking good care of yourself.
+I’ve written about the best books for anxiety, but here are some more of my favourite self-care books for relaxing with.

 1. Goodbye Things by Fumio Sasaki

 Before writing this article, I wrote about Goodbye, Things for a new project I’m launching, livewildly.co.
 As I said in that article, if ever there were a good time to read this book, it’d be this time of year.

 When we’re being told to buy more and redeem coupons in the next 23 minutes (or else you miss out on your one shot of getting everything you never wanted), the best response is to remember what’s really important.

 Buy less, declutter what you don’t need, and make more room to indulge in what makes your life fantastic.

 2. Yoga for Life: A Journey to Inner Peace and Freedom by Colleen Saidman Yee